 There has been an increase in competition for talent in every industry.
 In a survey conducted by McKinsey in 2021, Forty per cent of employees held that they are likely to quit their jobs for another within three to six months.

-This is driving most employers to optimize benefits that their employees would love.
+This is driving most employers to optimise benefits that their employees would love.
 Employers offer these benefits to support employee well-being, improve productivity, enrich core benefits plans and attract new talents.
 An example of this is the employee health insurance plan.

 How do you choose a health insurance plan for your employees as an employer?
 Most importantly, how do you choose the health insurance they would love and appreciate?

-How to Choose an Employee Health Insurance
+How to Choose Your Employee’s Health Insurance

-Health Maintenance Organizations (HMOs): This form of health insurance allows your employee to choose a primary care provider from its local network of Hospitals, healthcare professionals, doctors and facilities.
+This form of health insurance allows your employee to choose a primary care provider from its local network of Hospitals, healthcare professionals, doctors and facilities.
 The choice your employee makes becomes their primary place for medical care.

 The HMO costs are lower than other forms of health plans.
 It is a common form of employee health insurance plan in Nigeria.